HOW TO START A BLOG THE WANDERLUSTY WAY

 So who pays these commissions?
 Typically, the company who just made the sale, but sometimes others.
 You can join affiliate programs directly with some companies, or through third-party affiliate programs.
 I represent a mixture of the two.
 For example, Amazon runs their own affiliate program, but others, including the likes of Tripadvisor and Zappos, use a third party affiliate marketing network called Commission Junction.

-To see some examples of affiliate marketing in action, check out:
+To see some examples of affiliate marketing in action on my blog, check out:

 - Yes, You Need Travel Insurance!
 And Here’s Why…